lmparppei/cannonHelper/README.md

 }
 ```

-Easiest way to use the helper is through the .addBody cheat function.
-It will automatically create a body from Three.js mesh.
+Easiest way to use the helper is through the .addBody function, which automatically creates a body from Three.js mesh.
 (Come to think of it, maybe this should use geometry instead of the mesh?
 Or support both?)

 For more control you can create a body and then add it to the world.
 Body object is a normal Cannon.js body, so you can do whatever you want with it.
 ```